-Looking to take her education in business sustainability further, DeBoer ultimately decided to pursue a Ph.D. in Sustainable Business Management, which she received in 2019 from the University of British Columbia, in Vancouver, British Columbia.
+Desiring to take her education in business sustainability further, DeBoer ultimately decided to pursue a Ph.D. in Sustainable Business Management, which she received in 2019 from the University of British Columbia, in Vancouver, British Columbia.

-So DeBoer decided to apply for a job as a teaching assistant for a macroeconomics class on campus.
+DeBoer says she was not initially drawn to a career in teaching, but the opportunity presented itself when she decided to apply for a job as a teaching assistant for a macroeconomics class at UCSC.

 That experience spurred DeBoer to realize that she loved the challenge of answering difficult questions.

 “The personal challenge and the personal growth that I experienced in being a supplemental instructor at UC Santa Cruz really twisted what I decided to pursue, or what I wanted to pursue.
-So, at that point I decided ‘maybe I do want to be a professor,”’ she recalls.
+So, at that point I decided ‘maybe I [do] want to be a professor,”’ she recalls.

 “If I got into a job in private practice and could influence one company, I wasn’t going to have much of an impact.
-Whereas if I could train and teach future business leaders to think a little bit more carefully about environmental and social impacts, I could have a much bigger impact indirectly,” she explains.
+Whereas if I could train and teach future business leaders to think a little bit more carefully about environmental and social impacts, [then] I could have a much bigger impact, indirectly,” she explains.

 After receiving her MBA from UC Santa Cruz, DeBoer initially taught for a year at College of the Redwoods in northern California.
 After obtaining her doctoral degree, she began teaching at Ripon College, a small liberal arts school in rural Wisconsin.

-Coming from teaching in the Midwest — where she says students tend to only answer a question if they’re certain they have the right answer — DeBoer was pleasantly surprised to witness Western students who weren’t afraid to engage in class, even if they didn’t always have the right answers.
+Coming from teaching in the Midwest — where she says that students tend to only answer a question if they’re certain they have the right answer — DeBoer was pleasantly surprised to witness Western students who weren’t afraid to engage in class, even if they didn’t always have the right answers.

-On the basis of that experience, she became convinced that Western was the right place for her.
+From that experience, she became convinced that Western was the right place for her.

 “I love the fact that it’s interdisciplinary; that not everyone has a business degree.
-I think that most of the larger societal and environmental issues that we’re facing right now are because businesses have a lot of power and a lot of control and their run by individuals that have a narrow business background…I want to see more leaders coming into businesses, particularly in the outdoor industry, that have diverse backgrounds, so that we have more well-rounded, more comprehensive decision-making that takes place.”
+I think that most of the larger societal and environmental issues that we’re facing right now are because businesses have a lot of power and a lot of control and are run by individuals that have a more narrow business background…I want to see more leaders coming into businesses, particularly in the outdoor industry, that have more diverse backgrounds, so that we have more well-rounded, more comprehensive decision making,” adds DeBoer of the OIMBA program.

-When she officially signed on the director gig, DeBoer was careful to ensure that as the program’s director she would still be allowed to teach at both the undergraduate and graduate levels.
+When she signed on the director gig, DeBoer was careful to ensure that as the program’s director she would still be allowed to teach at both the undergraduate and graduate levels.

-“One of the long-term plans that I have for the program is to experiment with [offering more] credentials,” she says.
+In the future, DeBoer would like to see the OIMBA program expand upon its certificate offerings.
+“One of the long-term plans that I have for the program is to experiment with [offering] micro-credentials,” she says.